m22spencer/xray-monolith/README.md

 7. For successful compilation, **the latest build tools with MFC and ATL libraries is required**

 ## Changelog
+**2025.07.29**
+* Bone calc optimizations
+  * Usage of Screen Space Area (SSA) instead of distance check, works better with larger objects such as pseudogiants
+  * `ik_calc_ssa` cvar to control the optimization strength, default is 0.006
+* Reduced trader update radius 100 -> 30
+* `bullet_on...` callbacks received `bullet.element` field.
+When bullet hits alife object, element will be a bone id.
+If its static geometry, then it will be a geometry triangle number. -1 if there was no hit.
+* New ammo aggregation function, waits for game objects to be online and a different algorithm.
+Probably fixes https://github.com/themrdemonized/xray-monolith/issues/118

 **2025.07.27**
 * Lucy: Model Visbox Update and Script Attachment Fixes (https://github.com/themrdemonized/xray-monolith/pull/306)